apache/doris/docs/en/docs/data-table/data-model.md

 [NOTE]

-1. The Merge on Write implementation is disabled by default can only be enabled by specifying a property when creating a new table.
-Before version 2.1, it's disabled by default.
-Since version 2.1, it's enabled by default.
+1. The implementation method of a Unique table can only be determined during table creation and cannot be modified through schema changes.
 2. The old Merge on Read cannot be seamlessly upgraded to the Merge on Write implementation (since they have completely different data organization).
 If you want to switch to the Merge on Write implementation, you need to manually execute `insert into unique-mow-table select * from source table` to load data to new table.
-3. The two unique features `delete sign` and `sequence col` of the Unique Model can be used as normal in the new implementation, and their usage remains unchanged.

 </version>